 We drive to and from work, spend hours at a desk, eat our meals sitting at a table, then relax at the end of the day by sitting in front of a TV or reading a book.
 Statistics show that some of us sit, on average, for a staggering 10 hours a day!
 In fact, it is said that ‘sitting is the new smoking‘ because researchers are continuing to find that prolonged sitting is linked to chronic degenerative diseases like cancer, diabetes and heart disease.

 While we can’t avoid the issue completely, we can put measures into place that cause less stress on our bodies.
-Chiropractic care can help to correct many structural issues caused by extended periods of sitting and your Chiropractors at Peak Chiropractic also advise on better sitting postures to prevent further damage.
+Chiropractic care can help to correct many structural issues caused by extended periods of sitting.
+Check out our home care page here for videos on how to set up your seating position.

 4. You’re an Active Person

 Physical exercise and sports have many health benefits, but they also put repeated stress on the body.
 By adding Chiropractic care into your fitness regimen, it will ensure that you’re more mobile, decrease your chances of getting injured in the future, and significantly enhance your performance as well.

 5. You Suffer from Migraines or Tension Headaches

 Chiropractors commonly see a correlation between headaches and misalignments of the spine.
 While medications can help to give temporary relief from symptoms, Chiropractic care can help to get to the root of the problem for a more permanent solution.